peckb1/advent-of-code/README.md

 * Day 14 Using a binary search on the fuel needed was a much needed speed up from a linear scan until we hit the fuel value.
 * Day 24 Recursion hurt my brain, so I just spelled out every neighbor when I setup connections.

+#### 2020

+* Day 10 Keeping track of how many possible paths for each adapter makes finding how many steps it takes to get to an adapter it can touch nice and trivial.

 #### 2021

 * The double window for Day01 part 02